-Using AWS CLI to access Fresh Data Pool on Destination Earth
+Using AWS CLI to access Fresh Data Pool (EODATA) on Destination Earth

-Fresh Data Pool, also known as EODATA (Earth Observation Data), includes satellite imagery and environmental data.
-With AWS CLI, you can interact with AWS S3 to retrieve and manage these large datasets directly from the command line.
+DEDL Fresh Data Pool includes satellite imagery and environmental data.
+The former is also known as Fresh Data Pool (EODATA) (Earth Observation Data) and with AWS CLI, you can interact with data in AWS S3 format to retrieve and manage these large datasets directly from the command line.

 What we are going to cover

 S3 is an object storage service with which you can retrieve data over HTTPS using REST API.
-The default S3 endpoint address to work with EODATA on Destination Earth is:
+The default S3 endpoint address to work with Fresh Data Pool (EODATA) on Destination Earth is:

 https://eodata.data.destination-earth.eu